 Day 4 - Get plenty of sleep

 Sleep restores your body and gives you the energy to get up motivated the next day.
 Feeling sleepy can also leave you feeling low, so try to keep to regular sleep patterns as much as possible over the Christmas period.
 You're going to need all the energy you can get for cooking all those healthy meals or for last minute shopping - not to mention how early the children will get up on Christmas Day.

 Set yourself some goals that you know you can stick to, and make them before you get caught up in the festive moment.
 Can you do 5 mins of exercise a day?
 Can you resist that mince pie or extra chocolate?
 But be kind to yourself, don’t make it unachievable because if you feel like you’ve failed that will not make you feel motivated.
 If it helps, write them down as it makes it more real and you can refer to them if you feel a bit lost.

 Day 6 - Drink water

-It is good for your metabolism as it keeps it moving, and means you are less likely to put on those extra pounds after the Christmas dinner.
+It is good for your metabolism which means you are less likely to put on those extra pounds after the Christmas dinner.
 It also keeps you hydrated which is essential for a healthy body as it stops you feeling sluggish and having a headache.
 You also eat less too.
 Bonus!!